Oklahoma's foster care system gets clean report for the first time in a decade

 Not this time.

 "I am pleased to see that independent experts are validating the transformational work being done by OKDHS employees to improve our state's foster care system,” Gov. Kevin Stitt said.
-“This is an important step in the process and I know Secretary Brown and his team will continue their efforts to make Oklahoma a Top Ten state."
+“This is an important step in the process, and I know Secretary (of Human Services and Early Childhood Initiatives Justin) Brown and his team will continue their efforts to make Oklahoma a Top Ten state."

-The improvements come after years of investment from Oklahoma and DHS’ efforts to create “a safer and more effective child welfare system,” the report said.
-The department’s senior management team is “focused, transparent and deeply engaged” in making improves, according to the out-of-state experts, known in court documents as “co-neutrals.”
+The improvements come after years of investment from Oklahoma and efforts by DHS to create “a safer and more effective child welfare system,” the report says.
+The department’s senior management team is “focused, transparent and deeply engaged” in making improvements, according to the out-of-state experts, known in court documents as “co-neutrals.”

-The report examines the last six months of 2020, when records indicated that 7,562 children were in state custody, down from the peak of 11,301 children in custody in 2007.
+The report examines the last six months of 2020, when records indicate that 7,562 children were in state custody, down from the peak of 11,301 children in state custody in 2007.

 “This decline represents more children exiting than entering state care each year due in part to the agency’s efforts to ensure children and youth don’t linger in the foster care system,” according to the report, “but rather return home, are adopted or enter into a legal guardianship.”